Severe Weather Statement issued for Wallace by NWS - News Break

 Severe Weather Statement issued for Wallace by NWS

 Effective: 2021-06-23 18:08:00 CDT Expires: 2021-06-23 19:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 This thunderstorm will produce damaging winds resulting in areas of near zero visibility in blowing dirt.
 Use extreme caution if you must travel and be alert for rapidly changing visibility.
-Target Area: Wallace A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM MDT FOR SOUTHEASTERN KIT CARSON...NORTHWESTERN WALLACE AND WESTERN SHERMAN COUNTIES At 518 PM MDT, a severe thunderstorm was located 7 miles southeast of Kanorado, moving northeast at 30 mph.
+Target Area: Wallace A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM MDT FOR SOUTHEASTERN KIT CARSON...NORTHWESTERN WALLACE AND WESTERN SHERMAN COUNTIES At 509 PM MDT, a severe thunderstorm was located 7 miles south of Kanorado, moving northeast at 30 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
 Locations impacted include Goodland, Burlington, Kanorado and Ruleton.
 This includes the following highways Interstate 70 in Kansas between mile markers 0 and 21.
-Interstate 70 in Colorado between mile markers 440 and 450.
+Interstate 70 in Colorado between mile markers 435 and 450.
+Highway 385 between mile markers 182 and 188.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov